jedavies-dev/kiss-ppc64le/README.md

 This is a KISS Linux repository containing packages from the main KISS repos which have been patched to build on powerpc64le.

 See tables below for package build status.
-Currently testing the community package set.

 ## Using the repo